-By default these columns will be used in messages to address a person by their first name, giving your message a personal feel rather than than those cold automated e-mails.
+By default, these columns will be used in messages to address a person by their first name, giving your message a personal feel rather than those cold automated e-mails.

-When the imported spreadsheet is first loaded there will be an interface highlighting all the columns found in your document, including some samples from the spreadsheet that will help you identify the different columns and what they actually contain, this is especially usefull when importing from a different platform.
+When the imported spreadsheet is first loaded there will be an interface highlighting all the columns found in your document, including some samples from the spreadsheet that will help you identify the different columns and what they actually contain; this is especially useful when importing from a different platform.

-For each unconfigured column there is a dropdown from which you can select the field into which to store the data of that column.
-In the example above the first column is assigned to
+For each unconfigured column, there is a dropdown from which you can select the field into which to store that column's data.
+In the example above, the first column is assigned to

 First name and the second to